 Air Carrier Access Act

 The Air Carrier Access Act of 1986 (ACAA) prohibits discrimination on the basis of disability in air travel and requires air carriers to accommodate the needs of passengers with disabilities.
 In March 1990, the Department of Transportation (DoT) issued a rule defining the rights of passengers and the obligations of air carriers as a direct result of this law.
-Now, the DoT is in the rule-making process once more, creating regulations regarding the accessibility of carrier websites and ticket kiosks that will require these sites and kiosks to be accessible to people with disabilities.
+Now, the DoT has created regulations regarding the accessibility of carrier websites and ticket kiosks that now require these sites and kiosks to be accessible to people with disabilities.